 - After about 10 minutes of cooking, check every couple of minutes.

 - When the cheese starts to brown the pizza is done.

-- If crust starts to get well-done and cheese is not brown, put pizza on the top rack and broil a few minutes to brown the cheese.
+- If the crust starts to get well-done and the cheese is not brown, put pizza on the top rack and broil for a few minutes to brown the cheese.